chanzo/script-launcher/src/README.md

 ```

 ## **Example** : Interactive landing menu.
-To test this example copy the json content below to the a file named `script-launcher.json` and run `npm start`
+To test this example, copy the json content below to the file named `script-launcher.json` and run `npm start`
 ``` JSON
 {
   "menu": {